-Noncontract Employees.Noncontract employees may resign their position at any time.
-A written notice of resignation should be submitted to the Superintendent at least two weeks prior to the effective date.
+Noncontract Employees.
+Noncontract employees may resign their position at any time.
+A written notice of resignation should be submitted to the administration at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in the letter of resignation but are not required to do so.

-The principal is required to notify the superintendent of a noncertified employee's resignation or termination within seven business days following an alleged incident of misconduct of abuse of a student, or was involved in a romantic relationship with or solicited or engaged in sexual conduct with a student or minor.
-The superintendent will notify TEA within seven business days of receiving a report from a principal, or of knowing about an employee's resignation or termination following an alleged incident of misconduct described above.
+The principal or director is required to notify the superintendent of a noncertified employee's resignation or termination within seven business days for any of the following:

+- Alleged incident of misconduct of abuse or otherwise committed an unlawful act with a student or minor, - Was involved in or solicited a romantic relationship with a student or minor - Engaged in inappropriate communications with a student or minor - Failed to maintain appropriate boundaries with a student or minor

+The superintendent is required to report such conduct to SBEC.

-Dismissal or Nonrenewal of Contract Employees Policies DF Series DHB
+Dismissal or Nonrenewal of Contract Employees Policies DF Series, DHB, DP